 In the DHS warning, officials warned pilots that hackers might be able to gain access to an aircraft’s controller area network (CAN) bus, which is hardware used by the aircraft to allow devices to communicate in applications without a host computer.
 Hackers who access the CAN bus can input false data, resulting in false readings and equipment malfunction.

 The Federal Aviation Administration reported a sensor malfunction in the Boeing 737 Max caused two of the aircrafts to crash in five months.
 The Indonesia Lion Air crash took place in October, killing 189 people.
-The Ethiopian Airlines crash in March killed 157 passengers.
+The Ethiopian Airlines crash in March killed 157 passengers, according to USA Today.